geopython/pygeoapi/docs/source/data-publishing/ogcapi-features.rst

          crs: 4326 # Optional crs (default is EPSG:4326)
          username: username # Optional ArcGIS username
          password: password # Optional ArcGIS password
-         token_service: https://your.server.com/arcgis/sharing/rest/generateToken # Optional url to your generateToken service
+         token_service: https://your.server.com/arcgis/sharing/rest/generateToken  # optional URL to your generateToken service
-         referer: https://your.server.com # Optional referer, defaults to https://www.arcgis.com if not set
+         referer: https://your.server.com  # optional referer, defaults to https://www.arcgis.com if not set

-To publish from a self-hosted service that is not publicly accessible the ``token_service`` field is required:
+To publish from a self-hosted service that is not publicly accessible, the ``token_service`` field is required:

 .. code-block:: yaml